Understanding and Managing Common Dietary Restrictions: A Guide to Food Limitations

 Food Allergies

 Most food allergies are a prevalent dietary restriction, especially in young children.
-They occur when the immune system misidentifies certain proteins in food as harmful, leading to an allergic reaction.
+They occur when the immune system misidentifies specific proteins in food as harmful, leading to an allergic reaction.
 Some common food allergies include:

 • Peanut allergies